We're often asked what replaced

 theft is a big problem in London.
 One of best ways to prevent cycle

-theft is to use a good lock.
-Always lock your bicycle to an immovable
+theft is to use a good lock - we recommend a D-lock.
+Criminals can easily cut through thin cable locks.
+Always lock the frame of your bicycle to an immovable

-object and never leave it out on the street overnight.
+object, and never leave your bicycle out on the street overnight.

 The Police used to stamp postcodes on bicycles so that they could be